 The Energy Policy Institute’s physical office is located on the campus of Boise State University in Idaho’s capital city.
 EPI is an integral part of the Center for Advanced Energy Studies (CAES), which is a consortium comprised of the Idaho National Laboratory, Boise State University, the University of Idaho, Idaho State University, the University of Wyoming, and private industry.

-Core staff, educators from the five CAES institutions, and affiliate professional researchers from the CAES institutions and around the globe compose the Energy Policy Institute.
+More than 50 core staff, educators, and affiliate professional researchers from the CAES institutions and around the globe compose the Energy Policy Institute.
 To date, EPI has been awarded more than 20 grants and contracts, totaling over $5 million.
 Award sponsors include the National Science Foundation, the Department of Energy, the Western Governors Association, industry, non-profits, international organizations, and the State of Idaho.

 EPI has more than 35 publications and three original software packages, PVMapper, SiteDesigner, and LineSiter.
 EPI has diverse capabilities across different energy research areas, but has special expertise in electric transmission, small modular nuclear reactors (SMRs), and the design and development of decision support tools.
 Through its core EPI staff and affiliate researchers from the CAES partners and other institutions, EPI has the resources to provide robust and timely research.
 EPI research focuses on both innovation and the more routine but critical mission of improving decisions in the design and implementation of energy policy, as well as investment decisions and technology choices that are affected by policy.
 Through funded reports, peer-reviewed articles, and research collaborations, EPI seeks to inform and educate policymakers and other stakeholders to aid them in making these decisions about energy, without dictating what those decisions should be.